 This is my imagination of how Cyrrilic and Latin letters would look like if were more "runic".

-Just to test out the font contructor, I decided to try my hand at the younger futhark!
+Just to test out the font contructor, and being unable to find exactly what I needed, I decided to try my hand at the younger futhark!

 Capital letters are the long-stave runes, while the lowercase letters are the short-twig runes.
 They were generally not used simultaneously, so pick one system and stick to it.